name banner

 1890 The Ordnance Survey map of this date showed -

-* The main Burnley Road Reservoir had been built below the 1846 one
+* The main Burnley Road Reservoir had been built below the 1846 one and enlarged in 1896

 * The extended Baptist terrace with it’s new Sunday School, corner to corner with the Methodist building of 1844 in Burnley Lane